 Ride-sharing/ride-hailing is an app-based service that connects drivers and riders.
 It provides a taxi-like type of service - ride-sharing users are passengers, who are driven by drivers and don't drive on their own.
-At the same time, drivers in many cases use their private cars, so ride-sharing providers do not need to own huge car parks, but rather perform as a platform-provider.
+At the same time, drivers in many cases use their private cars, so ride-sharing providers do not need to own huge car parks, but rather perform as a platformprovider.
 One of the most "internationalized" ride-sharing companies and, in fact, the one which is at the forefront of the modern form of ride-sharing, is Uber.
 Uber is also well recognized by consumers - 63% are aware of it (from just 13% in Japan to 93% in the USA).
-But the global presence of a ride-sharing provider, such as Uber, is rather exceptional - operating in one specific region, or country, or even city, is more common IPSOS The Future of Mobility Shared Mobility Barriers and benefits to using ride-sharing nowadays.
+But the global presence of a ride-sharing provider, such as Uber, is rather exceptional - operating in one specific region, or country, or even city, is more common nowadays.
 Didi, for example, is very popular in China (91% awareness), Lyft in the US (78% awareness) and BlaBlaCar in Europe (46%).
-All in all, there are several hundred ride-sharing providers operating around the globe.

-Ride-sharing services are more widespread than carsharing - one in four (24%) consumers have used ridesharing so far.
-Furthermore, 51% of these are frequent users say they use ride-sharing services a few times per month or more.
+All in all, there are several hundred of ride-sharing providers operating around the globe.
+Ride-sharing services are more widespread than car-sharing - one in four (24%) consumers used ridesharing.
+Furthermore, 51% of those are frequent users say they use ride-sharing services a few times per month or more.
 Cheap (49%), simple (48%), and fast (41%) are the top three recognized benefits of ride-sharing.
 Interestingly, this correlates with what is cited as the biggest disadvantages of traditional taxis - unfair cost (45%), difficult to flag down (38%), and no control of the waiting time (35%).
 So, ride-sharing companies successfully managed to overcome the pain points of taxi services.
-Speaking about the barriers of using ride-sharing itself, consumers mark uncertainty about final rate (36%), security (36%) and limited knowledge about ride-sharing services (35%), as the three main barriers (figure 4).
+Speaking about the barriers of using ride-sharing itself consumers mark uncertainty about final rate (36%), security (36%) and limited knowledge about ride-sharing services (35%), as the three main barriers (figure 4).